Ypertex/blog/content/articles/trust-your-team/index.md

 Caring about people and giving them the freedom to solve their daily issues and thus to get in the best position to be successful long term, is the smart investment here---and it's not even close.
 And don't forget: *You're* the investor in all of this and we're talking about *your* investment!

+---

+{{<note class="alert-success">}}
+###### <i class="las la-lightbulb"></i> Hint

+The concept of production vs. production capability is something I took from Stephen R. Covey's book "The 7 Habits of Highly Effective People" (see recommended reading below).

+You most probably already have applied this concept in your life: You went to school and/or university.
+By doing so, you were pretty unproductive in terms of immediate value to your family or society.
+Yet you, your family and society invested the unproductive time to increase your future production capability manifold: "Learn now, earn later" is more valuable than "Earn now."

+So, you're already familiar with the idea and hopefully appreciate the value of the delayed gratification.

+Now let's apply it to work and relationships in general, too.
+{{</note>}}

+---

-Then why does our economy focus so much on the short-term perspective?
+If it's so smart to invest long-term... then why does our economy focus so much on the short-term perspective?

-# The Value of Long Term Thinking
+# The Value of Long-Term Thinking

-Why our economy doesn't value long-term thinking is probably a topic for an entire book or more.
+Why our economy doesn't value long-term thinking as much as they should is probably a topic for an entire book or more.

 Two reasons, however, come immediately to mind: